 Members of the Council have direct control over the council's financial and operating policies.
-The total of members' allowances paid in 2021/22 is shown in Note 24.
+The total of members' allowances paid in 2022/23 is shown in Note 24.
 Some Members or members of their close families, have an interest in voluntary organisations and community groups awarded grants by the council.
 Members can award funding in accordance with the Member Awarded Funding Procedures, and in accordance with the requirements of the Member Code of Conduct.
 Members are advised to seek advice from Legal Services in respect of any matters in which they consider they may have an interest prior to making any decision.
 Some Members or members of their close families have interests in planning applications to the council.
-These are declared in the Member's Register of Interests.
+These are declared in the Member's Register of Interests which can be found on the South Gloucestershire Council website under "Your Councillors".
+There were no material related party transactions in 2022/23.